Is it harmful to have sex if I have a vaginal infection?

 Answer From Tatnai Burnett, M.D.

-Having sex when you have a vaginal infection or vaginal inflammation may be uncomfortable and might make your symptoms worse.
-If the source of your infection is a sexually transmitted infection, you may also spread the infection to your partner.
-If you have chronic yeast infections (candidiasis), confirmed by a doctor, you may have sex without concern for worsening symptoms as long as you're comfortable.
+Having sex when you have a vaginal infection or vaginal irritation and swelling, called inflammation, can be painful.
+And having sex can make your symptoms worse.
+If you have a sexually transmitted infection, you can spread the infection to your partner.

 The most common causes of vaginal infection are:

-However, trichomoniasis is a sexually transmitted infection.
-To prevent possible reinfection, wait to have intercourse until you and your partner complete treatment and you no longer have symptoms.
+Trichomoniasis is a sexually transmitted infection.
+Wait to have sex until you and your partner complete treatment and you no longer have symptoms.

 With